Snap adds games to Snapchat app to hold on to young users

 (Reuters) - Snap Inc on Thursday launched a gaming platform within its Snapchat app featuring original and third-party games such as Zynga Inc’s Tiny Royale, aiming to keep existing users engaged longer and attract new ones.

-Snap also announced a slew of fresh features and content for existing products, adding shows from Bunim/Murray Productions and BuzzFeed as well as augmented reality filters to include templates of landmarks.
+Snap also announced a slew of fresh features and content for existing products, adding shows from Bunim/Murray Productions and BuzzFeed and augmented reality filters including templates of landmarks.
+It said it will also allow advertisers to buy ads that run outside the Snapchat platform.

-Snap made the announcement at its first-ever Partner Summit in Los Angeles, unveiling features and content aimed at keeping its core base of 13-34-year-olds on its messaging platform longer even as overall user growth has stalled.
+Snap made the announcement at its first-ever Partner Summit in Los Angeles.
+The new features and content are aimed at keeping its core base of 13-34 year olds on its messaging platform longer even as overall user growth has stalled.

-Snap faces fierce competition for users and advertisers from bigger and far better-financed rivals like Facebook Inc, whose namesake platform and Instagram photo-sharing app have successfully copied popular Snapchat features like Stories - a personal feed of photos and videos that disappear after 24 hours.
+Snap faces fierce competition for users and advertisers from bigger and far better-financed rivals.
+For instance, Facebook Inc’s platform and Instagram photo-sharing app have copied popular Snapchat features like Stories, a personal feed of photos and videos that disappear after 24 hours.

 In 2018, Instagram had about 400 million daily active users on its version of Stories, more than twice Snapchat’s daily users.